Skip to main content

 ...&

-To bind a token to multiple regions, include resource multiple times:
+To bind a token to multiple partitions, include resource multiple times:

 https://hostsmith.net/api/oauth/authorize?